rwegener2/journalarticle_chesapeake_mhw/README.md

 With the exception of `notebooks/01_intermediate_processing/01b_MHW_calculation_satellites.ipynb`, all notebooks use the environment documented in `environment.yml`.
 The `01b_MHW_calculation_satellites.ipynb` requires dask, and uses the environment `chesapeake_mhw_2021dask.yml`.

+The environment for this notebook can be created with `environment.yml`.
+If you have trouble creating the environment `environment_full.yml` is an environment file that includes the version numbers and build hashes of the exact environment used in processing.

 Create a new conda environment from a file using:
 ```python
 conda env create -f environment.yml
 ```

-Unfortunately, the marineHeatWaves currently has an out of date installation method.
-It can be installed manually, however, by cloning the repository from the source Github page: https://github.com/ecjoliver/marineHeatWaves.
-The version used was the commit from May 2022 (SHA d7292bf08ade0af213fa760b0d7e4adfe5f52894).
+#### `marineHeatWaves` Package

+Marine heatwaves are calculated using the https://github.com/ecjoliver/marineHeatWaves package.
+This is a great package.
+Unfortunately the installation method has become out of date and there has not been a release in 9 years.
+To help with reproducing this analysis a copy of the `marineHeatWaves.py` file that I used has been copied directly into the `notebooks/01_intermediate_processing` directory.
+This version of the package corresponds to a commit from May 2022 (SHA d7292bf08ade0af213fa760b0d7e4adfe5f52894).
+The only thing about it that has been changed from that file is that instances of `np.NaN` were changed to `np.nan`, since `np.NaN` ws deprecated with the numpy 2.0 release.

 ### Reproducing the pipeline